 - The food quality improves as well, and there is more choice and quality food that is chosen all along the trip.

-- You receive a better guide-to-trekker ratio and individual consideration, which counts when you are at altitude and fatigue.
+- You receive a better guide-to-trekker ratio and individual consideration, which counts when you are at altitude and fatigued.

-- This trek suits travelers who want who wishes to push himself or herself on the trail all day and really recuperate and relax well at night, not to rough it in all its senses.
+- This trek suits travelers who want who wishes to push themselves on the trail all day and really recuperate and relax well at night, not to rough it in all its senses.

 Everest Base Camp Trek with Helicopter Return